Attorney: Man was shot in back by Los Angeles County deputy

-LOS ANGELES (AP) - A lawyer for the family of a young man killed by a Los Angeles County sheriff’s deputy said Wednesday that an independent autopsy revealed 18-year-old Andres Guardado was shot five times in the back.
+LOS ANGELES (AP) - A lawyer for the family of a man killed by a Los Angeles County sheriff’s deputy said Wednesday that an independent autopsy revealed 18-year-old Andres Guardado was shot five times in the back.

-The autopsy was performed by the independent forensic pathologist after the Sheriff’s Department placed a security hold on a report by the county’s medical examiner-coroner office, attorney Adam Shea said in a statement that called for release of the official autopsy.
+The independent autopsy was performed after the Sheriff’s Department placed a security hold on a report by the county’s medical examiner-coroner office, attorney Adam Shea said in a statement that called for release of the official autopsy.

-Guardado was shot June 18 in the Gardena area.
+According to the June 26 autopsy by Dr. Bennet I. Omalu, a forensic pathologist, Guardado also suffered a graze abrasion to his left forearm.
+Preliminary toxicology testing showed Guardado did not have any drugs or alcohol in his system, the independent report said.

-The Sheriff’s Department has said patrolling deputies saw Guardado talking to someone in a car blocking a driveway and that Guardado had a gun.
+Guardado was shot June 18 near the city of Gardena.

-According to the department, Guardado saw the deputies and ran, leading to a chase.
+The Sheriff’s Department has said deputies saw Guardado talking to someone in a car blocking a driveway and that Guardado had a gun.
+The department said Guardado saw the deputies and ran, leading to a chase.

 A deputy fired at Guardado, who was struck in the torso and died at the scene.
+No specific details of why the shooting occurred have been released.
+Investigators have said they don’t believe Guardado fired at deputies.

-Family members and friends said Guardado worked as a security guard at a nearby auto body shop.
+Family members and friends said Guardado worked as a security guard at an auto body shop.

 The Sheriff’s Department said he was too young to be licensed as a guard, wasn’t wearing a uniform and had a loaded “ghost” gun that appeared to have been pieced together from different parts, lacked a serial number and had an illegal high-capacity magazine.